 My trip to Europe this summer has only confirmed what I have sensed in my own teaching: Christianity is losing its appeal to many 21st century young people.
 A fundamental re-thinking is necessary.
 My own experience suggests that inclusiveness – drawing upon all traditions – is not only attractive to students, but helps individuals dig deeper and find the essence of their own faith traditions.
 Learning from Buddhists has only enlivened my faith, and I find that most Christian students, like Justin, are challenged by a study of other faiths to live a more committed spiritual life rather than sink into existential confusion.

-Finally, my sense is that you people today want a more “spiritual” Christianity, one that trains them how to become a more satisfied person with deep self-knowledge and greater capacity for compassion.
+Finally, my sense is that people today want a more “spiritual” Christianity, one that trains them how to cultivate deeper self-knowledge and a greater capacity for compassion.
 As Rowan Williams, the archbishop of Canterbury, has stated, “To put it boldly, contemplation is the only ultimate answer to the unreal and insane world that our financial systems and our advertising culture and our chaotic and unexamined emotions encourage us to inhabit.”
 This means a Christianity that is practice-based.
-We need to revisit the practices of our own heritage, while at the same time eagerly reaching out to learn from our brothers and sisters in other traditions.
+We need to revisit the practices of our own heritage to consider which genuinely help people develop their inner lives, while at the same time eagerly reaching out to learn from the experiences of those in other traditions.

 - The Spirituality and Practice website describes what a progressive Christianity looks like.